-In this context it is worth noting that receipts/stop forms ensure that police are accountable for their actions and such data also inform pattern of practice analysis which can identify patterns of bias, even where individual stops may appear lawful.77
+In this context it is worth noting that receipts/stop forms ensure that police are accountable for their actions and such data also inform pattern of practice analysis which can identify patterns of bias, even where individual stops may appear lawful.78

-- c) Effective independent investigations, examining both individual cases and pattern and practice, and effective judicial remedies, including as set out in the caselaw below.78 - 37.
-The Supreme Court of Canada has found that courts must be able to assess the extent to which the police, in seeking to form reasonable suspicion over a person or a place, rely upon overtly discriminatory or stereotypical thinking, or upon "intuition" or "hunches" that easily disguise unconscious racism and stereotyping.79 - 38.
+- c) Effective independent investigations, examining both individual cases and pattern and practice, and effective judicial remedies, including as set out in the caselaw below.79 - 37.
+The Supreme Court of Canada has found that courts must be able to assess the extent to which the police, in seeking to form reasonable suspicion over a person or a place, rely upon overtly discriminatory or stereotypical thinking, or upon "intuition" or "hunches" that easily disguise unconscious racism and stereotyping.80 - 38.
 The applicant in B.S. v.
 Spain was stopped for questioning by the police on four occasions.
 As the domestic courts failed to examine her complaint of racist bias by the police and disregarded her special vulnerability as an African woman working as a prostitute, the authorities failed to satisfy their obligation to take all possible measures to ascertain whether or not racial bias or discriminatory attitudes might have played a role in the events.
-Therefore, this Court found a violation of Article 14 in conjunction with Article 3.80 - 39.
-In Grigoryan and Sergeyeva v Ukraine, this Court found a violation of Article 14 in conjunction with Article 3 on the basis that the authorities failed to take any reasonable steps to reveal possible racial or ethnic motives behind treatment the applicant suffered at the police station.
-It noted that this was all the more regrettable in view of concerns expressed in a number of international reports about instances of racial profiling and harassment by police against those of foreign origin/non-Slavic appearance.81 - 40.
-In Lingurar v Romania, the Court found a violation of Article 14 of the Convention in conjunction with Article 3 of the Convention in its procedural aspect, arising from a failure by the domestic courts to censure ethnic profiling.
-Instead, the courts accepted the authorities' justification for the use of force, in which negative inference seemed to have been drawn from the ethnic composition of the community.82 particularly problematic, since they create a sense of impunity within the police."
-EU Network of Independent Experts on Fundamental Rights, Ethnic Profiling, CFR-CDF.
-Opinion 4, December 2006, pp. 6 and 8.
+Therefore, this Court found a violation of Article 14 in conjunction with Article 3.81 - 39.
+In Grigoryan and Sergeyeva v.
+Ukraine, this Court found a violation of Article 14 in conjunction with Article 3 on the basis that the authorities failed to take any reasonable steps to reveal possible racial or ethnic motives behind treatment the applicant suffered at the police station.
+It noted that this was all the more regrettable in view of concerns expressed in a number of international reports about instances of racial profiling and harassment by police against those of foreign origin/non-Slavic appearance.82 - 40.
+In Lingurar v.
+Romania, the Court found a violation of Article 14 of the Convention in conjunction with Article 3 of the Convention in its procedural aspect, arising from a failure by the domestic courts to censure ethnic profiling.
+Instead, the courts accepted the authorities' justification for the use of force, in which negative inference seemed to have been drawn from the ethnic composition of the community.83 - 41.
+The Court of Justice of the European Union has made it clear that the payment of money alone "is not such as to ensure effective judicial protection for a person who requests a finding that there was a breach of his or her right to equal treatment" and "cannot ensure a truly deterrent effect."84 pp. 6 and 8.
 See also UN Human Rights Council, Report of the Special Rapporteur on contemporary forms of racisms, racial discrimination, xenophobia and related intolerance, Mutuma Ruteere, 20 April 2015, para.
 62 on the importance of data collection and paras.
 52-58 on examples of oversight and equality bodies.

-Susheela Math, Legal Officer James A. Goldston, Executive Director Open Society Justice Initiative
+Susheela Math, Senior Legal Officer Joana Clemens, Fellow James A. Goldston, Executive Director Open Society Justice Initiative

-77 See PACE, Ethnic profiling in Europe: a matter of great concern, paras.
-44 (including examples of international good practice) and 63 of explanatory memorandum.
+78 See PACE, Ethnic profiling in Europe: a matter of great concern, Rapporteur Boriss Cilevics, Doc.
+15199, 14 December 2020, paras.
+44 (including examples of international good practice) and 63.

-78 See also CERD, General Recommendation No. 36, para.
+79 See also CERD, General Recommendation No. 36, para.
 24 and 52-57; and Report of the Independent Expert on minority issues: Mission to Canada, A/HRC/13/23/Add.2, 8 March 2010, para.
 101.

-79 R v Ahmad, Supreme Court of Canada, Judgment of 29 May 2020, para.
+80 R v.
+Ahmad, Supreme Court of Canada, Judgment of 29 May 2020, para.
 25.